BBSNEK (BBSNEK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BBSNEK Historical Price

-According to the latest data gathered on BBSNEK live price page, the current price of BBSNEK is 0.000023USD.
+According to the latest data gathered on BBSNEK live price page, the current price of BBSNEK is 0.000025USD.
 The circulating supply of BBSNEK(BBSNEK) is

 In the past 24 hours, BBSNEK has shown a price movement of